logicbomb421/plex-formatter/README.md

 In both cases, `T` is constrained to the type `IPlexMedia`.

 #### Create the formatter
 The formatters differ based on the media being formatted.
-The current available filter types are:
+The current available formatter types are:
 - `TvFormatter` (still in development)
 - `MovieFormatter`